MassimoBelfioreCode/MassimoBelfioreCode/README.md

 int main(int argc, char** argv){

-char message[] = "I know that goto instruction is dangerous, deprecated and means "Spaghetti Code" but let me use it fit good with this xd";
+char message[] = "I know that goto instruction is dangerous, deprecated and means "Spaghetti Code" but let me use it as it fit good with this xd";

 goto Cplusplus_project;